-- Children in public care - "Hard to Place" children whose cases fall within the Fair Access protocol
+- · Children who are looked after or previously looked after - "Hard to Place" children whose cases fall within the Fair Access protocol

 [For the full set of 'exceptions' please see para 2.15 of the National School Admissions Codes]

 9.5 There will be no appeal process to challenge the LA's decision by a school or governing body.
 Thringstone Primary School commissions the LA to undertake all appeals on its behalf.